patrickmcelwee/spree_paypal_express/README.markdown

+Temporary patches for 0.70 and 0.1 waiting for an official update:

+Using :branch => "fix-process_coupon_code-#16" for 0.70 (should be updated for 0.70.3 maybe)

+Using :branch => "patch_for_1.0" for 1.0 (I tested with 1.0.0.rc3)

 # Official PayPal Express for Spree

 This is the official PayPal Express extension for Spree, based on the extension by PaulCC it has been extended to support Spree's